 - Do not direct water to the catheter insertion site.

-- Do not use a bathtub with the catheter wheelchair-bound.
+- Avoid using a bathtub with the catheter on.

 - “Personal hygiene is very important to prevent infection